Panoramic view of Athens showing the Acropolis and the sprawling modern city beyond

 3. The Parthenon Was Never White

-According to mythology, both Athena and Poseidon wanted to be the patron god of the city.
-Poseidon struck his trident into the Acropolis rock and created a saltwater spring.
+The story goes that Athena and Poseidon both wanted to be patron god of the city.
+Poseidon smashed his trident into the rock and produced a saltwater spring.
 Athena planted an olive tree.
-The citizens chose the olive tree (a symbol of peace, wisdom, and prosperity) and named the city after Athena.
-You can still see a sacred olive tree growing on the Acropolis grounds today.
+The citizens chose the tree — peace and food over a salty puddle.
+Smart pick.
+They named the city after her.
+There's still an olive tree growing on the Acropolis grounds in the exact spot where Athena's was supposed to have stood.
+It's a descendant of the original, replanted after the Persians burned it in 480 BC.

 Geography & nature

-8. You Can See the Sea from the City Centre
+8. You Can See the Aegean Sea from the Centre of Athens

 Athens cityscape viewed from Lycabettus Hill showing the urban basin surrounded by hills